exoclime/VULCAN/README.md

 ## Boundary Conditions
 If both use_topflux and use_botflux in vulcan_cfg.py are set to False, it will use the default boundary condition -- zero flux boundary i.e. nothing coming in or out.
 When use_topflux = True, it reads the file prescribed in top_BC_flux_file as the incoming/outgoing flux at the top boundary.
 Similarly, when use_botflux = True, the file prescribed in bot_BC_flux_file is read in for the surface pressure and sinks at the bottom boundary.
 In addition, you can also use the dictionary use_fix_sp_bot to set fixed mole fraction at the surface. e.g. use_fix_sp_bot = {'CO2': 0.01} sets the surface CO<sub>2</sub> mixing ratio to 0.01.

+## Coupling to a self-consistent climate model
+VULCAN can be self-consistently coupled to a atmosphere climate model (AGNI) which solves for the atmospheric temperature profile given the composition calculated by VULCAN.
+AGNI uses correlated-k radiative transfer and mixing-length convection in order to determine realistic TP- and Kzz-profiles.
+More information on AGNI can be found [here](https://www.h-nicholls.space/AGNI/).

 ## Reading Output Files
 Run ```plot_vulcan.py``` within ```plot_py```